Michela Cambiaghi

-Michela Cambiaghi (born 4 February 1996) is an Italian professional footballer who plays for Serie A club Juventus and the Italy women's national team.
+Michela Cambiaghi (born 4 February 1996) is an Italian professional footballer who plays as a forward for Serie A club Juventus and the Italy national team.

 Club career

 Juventus

 On 20 June 2025, Cambiaghi signed a three-year contract with Juventus.

 International career

 On 25 June 2025, Cambiaghi was called up to the Italy squad for the UEFA Women's Euro 2025.